BitterBaitBite/project-3-ironhack/README.md

 ---

--   [ ] My profile: to see oneself user info, with the option to edit it
+-   [x] My profile: to see oneself user info, with the option to edit it

 ---

--   [ ] My portfolio: to see oneself uploaded artwork and data -
+-   [x] My portfolio: to see oneself uploaded artwork and data -

 ---

--   [ ] My job offers: to see oneself published job offers
+-   [x] My job offers: to see oneself published or applied to job offers

 ---

--   [ ] Explore: to see artwork, with a search form to filter.
+-   [x] Explore: to see artwork, with a search form to filter.
 This search will be very basic for users (text input filter for title, artist and tags), but will have additional filters for recruiters:

-    -   [ ] Basic search for artist
+    -   [x] Basic search for artist
-    -   [ ] Basic search for title
+    -   [x] Basic search for title
-    -   [ ] Basic search for tags
+    -   [x] Basic search for tags

     -   [ ] Advanced search for country
     -   [ ] Advanced search for city